KiwiCo Crates Review: Everything You Need to Know Before You Buy

 For our Maker Crate, we learned how to make electroluminescent wire sculptures.
 The box came with all the materials you needed to make the sculpture, and some extra parts in case you wanted to make a second one!

 Unlike the other KiwiCo subscription lines for younger kids, the Maker Crate only came with one booklet.
-My kids and I enjoyed reading about the history of wire art, and my daughter was determined to learn how to make a wire necklace after we finish the wire sculpture.
+My kids and I enjoyed reading about the history of wire art, and my daughter was determined to learn how to make a wire necklace after we finished the wire sculpture.

 The first step to making an electroluminescent wire sculpture was to determine how long of a wire you need.
 After selecting a template (there were 8 to choose from), we ran the string along the outline.
 The string acted as a ruler to measure how long the wire should be.
 Brilliant!